 Background and Unmet Need

 Angiogenesis is the formation of new blood vessels from pre-existing vasculature.
-Angiogenesis is relevant not only to cancer but also to non-neoplastic diseases such as: macular degeneration, psoriasis, endometriosis, arthritis and cardiovascular disease.
-The growth and metastasis of tumors are dependent upon angiogenesis.
-Therefore, inhibiting angiogenesis can be used as a method of retarding tumor progression.
+Therefore, angiogenesis is a fundamental part of tissue development.
+Angiogenesis is relevant to numerous non-neoplastic diseases such as macular degeneration, psoriasis, endometriosis, arthritis, and cardiovascular disease.
+However, angiogenesis is also an important mechanism for the growth and metastasis of tumors.
 Tumor cells promote angiogenesis by secreting the signaling molecule VEGF (vascular endothelial growth factor) which binds to its respective receptor (VEGFR).
 Previous studies have shown that the vascular endothelial growth factor receptor 1 (VEGFR1) plays an inhibitory role in angiogenesis, acting as a “sink” for the VEGF ligand.

-Apolipoprotein B (ApoB) is a non-exchangeable apolipoprotein found associated exclusively with plasma lipoproteins.
-Microsomal triglyceride transfer protein (MTP), an intraluminal protein found within the endoplasmic reticulum of liver and intestine, is required for assembly and secretion of ApoB-containing lipoproteins such as chylomicrons, very low-density lipoproteins (VLDLs), and low-density lipoproteins (LDLs).
-Following their assembly as mature particles, ApoB-lipoproteins are secreted to the blood and lymph stream by MTP.
+Therefore, inhibiting angiogenesis by manipulating VEGFR1, can be used as a potential method of retarding tumor progression.

 The Technology

 The technology is based on the novel discovery, made in the lab of Dr. Karina Yaniv, that ApoB-containing lipoproteins regulate angiogenesis by modulating expression of VEGFR1 at the transcriptional level.
-Dr. Yaniv and her team have demonstrated in vivo in Zebrafish that ApoB is responsible for modulating angiogenesis by showing: (A) eliminating MTP expression replicated previously reported pathological angiogenesis.
+Dr. Yaniv and her team have demonstrated in vivo in Zebrafish that ApoB is responsible for modulating angiogenesis by showing: (A) eliminating MTP (microsomal triglyerceride transfer protein) expression replicated previously reported pathological angiogenesis.
 (B) Injections of MTP mRNA into MTP deficient Zebrafish larvae repressed the angiogenesis phenotype.
 (C) Downregulation of ApoB recapitulated the angiogenesis of MTP deficient mutants.
-(D) Reduction of LDL concentrations in wt embryos using statins also phenocopied the phenotype of excess angiogenesis seen in MTP mutants.
+(D) Reduction of LDL concentrations in wt embryos using statins also reproduced the phenotype of excess angiogenesis seen in MTP mutants.
 Furthermore, the team has shown that angiogenic phenotypes seen in MTP mutants result from a direct response of endothelial cells to lipoprotein concentrations and not from alternative cues triggered by fatty-acid depletion.
 The addition of short-, intermediate- or long-chain fatty acids to the embryo culture media did not rescue the vascular phenotype.

-Using Quantitative real time PCR the team found that the VEGFR1 mRNA levels were lower in MTP deficient embryos compared to wt ones.
-Additionally, Dr. Yaniv et al. demonstrated that treatment of cultured human umbilical vein endothelial cells (HUVECs) with LDL elicited an increase in VEGFR1 but not VEGFR2 concentrations.

 The connection between ApoB levels and VEGFR1 transcription was further strengthened by demonstrating that injection of VEGFR1 mRNA to MTP mutants suppressed the angiogenesis phenotype.
 The team have also proved the ApoB inhibits VEGFR1 expression at the transcriptional level and not by destabilizing VEGFR1 mRNA.
 Lastly, the team were able to determine that the ApoB protein itself, and not the lipid moieties within the lipoprotein, acts on endothelial cells to regulate angiogenesis.

-Advantages
+Advantages and Applications

-A new mechanism for the regulation of developmental angiogenesis.

 A novel orthogonal method for treating pathological angiogenesis.

-Novel pro-angiogenic potential.

-Applications

 Diagnosis of metastasized cancer by determining the levels of apo-B in a fluid sample (blood, plasma, saliva, urine, etc.)

 Repressing angiogenesis by directly adminstraing ApoB.

-Promoting angiogenesis by blocking ApoB activity/expression using either antibodies, siRNA, enzymes or other agents.

-Identifying new agents which can regulate angiogenesis by monitoring VEGFR1 transcription or ApoB transcription levels in the cell.

 Development Status